 The processor and amount of RAM will determine how smoothly your Chromebook performs, especially when you have multiple tabs open and you're streaming video or playing games.

-All Chromebooks come with at least 16GB of onboard storage, and that's likely all you'll need, because these systems aren't designed to download large applications or store tons of media. .
-Some Chromebooks, like the Asus Chromebook Flip, come with an SD card reader, meaning you can expand the storage up to 64GB.
+All Chromebooks come with at least 16GB of onboard storage, and that's likely all you'll need, because these systems aren't designed to download large applications or store tons of media.
+Some Chromebooks, like the Toshiba Chromebook 2 CB35, come with an SD card reader, meaning you can expand the storage up to 64GB.

 The size of the screen isn't the only thing that matters.
-Lower-end Chromebooks sport 1366 x 768-pixel displays, which is fine for most tasks.
+Lower-end Chromebooks sport 1366 x 768-pixel displays, which are fine for most tasks.
 But if you want sharper images, video and graphics, spring for a full-HD display (1920 x 1080 pixels).
 You'll pay anywhere from $50 to $100 more, although you can find some full-HD models for less.

-Price: How Much Should You Spend?
+How Much Should I Spend?

 There's a pretty narrow price range for Chromebooks.
-At the low end, you can pick up the $199 Acer Chromebook C720P, which has an 11-inch HD display and 2GB of RAM.
+At the low end, you can pick up the affordable and light $199 Lenovo 100S Chromebook, which has an 11.6-inch HD display and 2GB of RAM.

 - Chromebooks vs. Windows: What's Right for You?